Our2020View/Our2020View.github.io/rearmirror.md

 <img src="/assets/webrearview5.jpg"/>

 2 – The monitor installation up in the cab was equally straightforward, after some research into how to get under the radar housing on the upper windscreen.
-I twisted off the rear view mirror to leave the mirror post and ball:
+I started by twisting off the rear view mirror to leave the mirror post and ball:

 <img src="/assets/webrearview9.jpg"/>